Willibamba/Blondie-s-Restaurant/README.md

 - **order.html**: A page with a form to make online orders and bookings with a submit button.

-- **successful_order.html**: The page shows information to confirm that the order is made successfully.
+- **successful_order.html**: The page shows information to confirm that the order and bookings made is successfully.

 - **orders.html**: A page that requires login to view the information of online orders and bookings made by customers with time and date from the database.